FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool.rst

 1. Click the Levee Elevation Tool icon and select User elevation points within search radius and click OK.

-2. The plugin will schematize the Levee Lines layer, set the elevation data for the crest and apply a correction if used.
+2. The Plugin will schematize the Levee Lines layer, set the elevation data for the crest and apply a correction if used.

 3. The levee crest